A time-frequency method for acoustic scattering with trapping: Numerical Results

 \subsection{Domains with corners}

 Time-frequency-based methods possess two major potential advantages over methods that discretize directly in time.
-First, the former is not burdened by CFL-like restrictions that couple the spatial discretization to a fixed-size timestep.
+First, the former is not burdened by CFL-like restrictions that can provide highly restrictive bounds on the maximal time-step allowed, in particular in situations that involve mesh refinement.
 Second, the spatial discretization for solving a 2D problem only involves resolution along a 1D curve (the boundary of $\Omega$).
 The damping+correction fast-sinc method is effective for handling domains with both corners and trapping, which is a regime in which traditional time-stepping methods seriously struggle.

-We consider two domains: the absolute value of the total field is shown in a keyhole domain in \Cref{fig:cornerskey}, and in a more challenging radiator domain in \Cref{fig:cornersrad}.
-A different radiator domain with thinner channels is shown in \Cref{fig:gasket_magplots}.
+We consider two domains: the absolute value of the total field is shown in a keyhole domain in \Cref{fig:cornerskey}, and in a more challenging magnetron domain in \Cref{fig:cornersrad}.
+A different magnetron domain with thinner channels is shown in \Cref{fig:gasket_magplots}.
 For these experiments, $\delta = .025$ and $m = 1000$.